issues-osu/ISSUESlab/content/authors/olivia-mclucas/_index.md

 # Research interests #FILL THIS IN
 interests:
-- Data Science
+- Law and Public Policy
-- Deaf Culture
+- Prison reform and the outcomes of incarceration
-- Social Justice
+- Representation of minoritized groups in the criminal justice system

 # Education #FILL THIS IN [Bachelor's Degree, Public Health] and [The Ohio State University]